artiomn/awesome-neuromorphic/README.md

 # Awesome Neuromorphic

-A curated list of awesome neuromorphic frameworks, libraries, resources, and other things (i.e. useful robotics simulators and frameworks).
+A curated list of awesome spiking or neuromorphic frameworks, libraries, resources, and other things (i.e. useful robotics simulators and frameworks).

 ## Contents